 For companies and individuals using Slack, it’s important to be vigilant to the security threats and take steps to minimize them.
 Refrain from sending confidential information on Slack.
 Use two-factor authentication for an added layer of login security.
 Keep a tight control on who has Slack access.

 Basic security steps combined with Slack’s own rigorous security protocols, make Slack secure and an efficient means of collaboration and communication.
 Want to learn more?
 Here’s our comparison of Slack with Microsoft Teams.
+You can also read about how secure Microsoft Teams is and then decide.

 Want to know more about Slack and its safety?
 Check out our FAQ below.
 If you have a question that hasn’t been answered below, leave a comment and we’ll get back to you as soon as possible.